leftthomas/R2Plus1D-C3D/README.md

---batch_size                  train batch size [default value is 16] --num_epochs                  train epochs number [default value is 100] --target_category             the category of visualization [default value is None]
+--batch_size                  train batch size [default value is 16] --num_epochs                  train epochs number [default value is 100] --target_category             the category of visualization [default value is None] --target_layer                the layer of visualization [default value is None]
 ```
 Visdom now can be accessed by going to `127.0.0.1:8097` in your browser, or your own host address if specified.